ruxy1212/aiconvchat/README.md

 ## About

-This App, RAI Chat is a conversational AI chatbot application using the latest GPT3.5 Turbo AI Model made available by OpenAI on March 1st, 2023.
+This App, RAI Chat is a conversational AI chatbot application using the latest GPT3.5 Turbo and Whisper AI Models made available by OpenAI on March 1st, 2023.
+Whisper AI translate the voice recording, while GPT Turbo creates the conversational chat.
 Enjoy, but sha don't expend all my tokens.
 1 token is equivalent to 0.75 words!
+Also, the recording time limit per voice note is 15seconds.

 <i>This application is being developed and maintained on this [Github repo](https://github.com/ruxy1212/aiconvchat).
 Kindly give me a star on [GitHub](https://github.com/ruxy1212) or [Buy me a coke](https://www.buymeacoffee.com/ruxy1212).</i>